1. What is docetaxel?

 Find out more about blood clots.

 You can still have sex during treatment.
-It’s thought that chemotherapy drugs cannot pass into vaginal fluids or semen.
-But this cannot be completely ruled out as chemotherapy drugs can pass into the blood and some other body fluids.
+It’s thought chemotherapy drugs cannot pass into vaginal fluids or semen, but this cannot be completely ruled out.

-Most hospital specialists will advise using barrier methods of contraception, such as condoms, during treatment, and for a few days after chemotherapy is given.
+Most treatment teams will advise using barrier methods of contraception, such as condoms, during treatment with docetaxel and for 2 months after treatment.
+Men should also continue to use contraception for 4 months after treatment ends.

 Find out more about how breast cancer and its treatment can affect sex and intimacy and read our tips on how to manage these changes.